Cancer research centre

-The facility is equipped to offer a broad variety of imaging studies using established and validated methods such as good manufacturing practice (GMP) produced radiopharmaceuticals.
-The imaging infrastructure at the facility includes magnetic resonance (MR), multi-spectral optoacoustic tomography (MSOT), ultrasound (US), positron emission tomography (PET), single-photon emission computed tomography (SPECT), computed tomography (CT), and phase contrast-CT technology.
+The facility is equipped to offer a broad variety of imaging studies using established and validated methods, such as good manufacturing practice (GMP) produced radiopharmaceuticals.
+The imaging infrastructure at the facility includes magnetic resonance imaging (MRI), multi-spectral optoacoustic tomography (MSOT), ultrasound (US), positron emission tomography (PET), single-photon emission computed tomography (SPECT), computed tomography (CT) and phase contrast-CT technology.

-The laboratory at the facility is in compliance with S2-biolevel safety standards.
-A 700m² area is designed for animal holding, where mice and rats can be retained in sealed rooms.
-These comply with animal welfare and hygiene standards, and are equipped with high-efficiency particulate absolute (HEPA) and odour filters to stop the spread of incoming or outgoing particles.
+The laboratory at the facility complies with S2-biolevel safety standards.
+There is a 700m² area designed for animal holding, in which mice and rats can be kept in sealed rooms.
+These comply with animal welfare and hygiene standards and are equipped with high-efficiency particulate absolute (HEPA) and odour filters to stop the spread of incoming or outgoing particles.

 Construction of the new research building began in 2014 and the first floor of the building was completed in July 2015.
-The topping out ceremony was held in November 2015.
+A topping-out ceremony was held in November 2015.

-doranth post architekten was awarded a contract to provide designs for laboratories, offices, the seminar area, the cafeteria, and underground parking in the research building.
+German architect doranth post architekten was awarded a contract to design laboratories, offices, the seminar area, the cafeteria and underground parking in the research building.

 US-based radiopharmaceutical company SHINE Medical Technologies is to build a medical isotope production facility in Veendam, Netherlands.
 The facility is…

 Canadian biotechnology firm AbCellera Biologics is to build a good manufacturing practice (GMP) antibody manufacturing facility in Vancouver.
 The facility…